How to create your dream self-build home

 Finding out how much money you can borrow is the first step to sorting your finances out.
 Mortgage Advice Bureau can help you find the right self-build mortgage that allows you to create the home you’ve always dreamt of.

 Be in control of your budget

-Once you have your finances in order, the next important thing is to control this budget very carefully.
-If budgets aren’t managed properly, self-builds can soon turn into money-pits, which is why they require expert planning from the outset.
+Once you have your finances in order, the next important thing is to control the budget very carefully.
+If budgets and costings aren’t managed properly, self-builds can soon turn into money-pits, which is why they require expert planning from the outset.

 Keep a record of all your expenditure and add to it as you go along.
 Receipts and invoices get lost along the way so it’s always a good idea to keep an electronic record of these.